-A recall is an action taken to address a problem with a medical device that violates FDA law.
+FDA uses the term “recall” when a manufacturer takes a correction or removal action to address a problem with a medical device that violates FDA law.
 Recalls occur when a medical device is defective, when it could be a risk to health, or when it is both defective and a risk to health.

 A medical device recall does not always mean that you must stop using the product or return it to the company.
 A recall sometimes means that the medical device needs to be checked, adjusted, or fixed.
-If an implanted device (for example, a pacemaker or an artificial hip) is recalled, it does not always have to be removed.
+If an implanted device (for example, an artificial hip) is recalled, it does not always have to be explanted from patients.
 When an implanted device has the potential to fail unexpectedly, companies often tell doctors to contact their patients to discuss the risk of removing the device compared to the risk of leaving it in place.